THISISNINA/sql_study_number_1/README.md

 ## This is what I studied to learn SQL.
+Part 1

 # Retail Sales Analysis SQL Project